Necoo33/incli/README.md

 * erlang
 * deno

-## Current Status

-In this situation rust, node.js, yarn, bun, golang, jvm, gradle and maven are supported.

-Also we'll make minor updates for supporting new lts and latest releases for Node.js And Golang.
+## Operating System Support

 You can look [SUPPORTED-OS](https://github.com/Necoo33/incli/blob/main/SUPPORTED-OS.md) document to learn which distros supported for each program and how to install them.

+## How To Use It

 General synthax is:

 `(that binary) (action) (program) (version number[if the action is 'install'])`.
 Also `latest` and `lts` arguments are supported for Node.js(continuously updated), Go(continuously updated) and Java(Java version 21.0.2).